Segilola Ogidan

-Segilola Ogidan is a Nigerian-British actress, writer, director, and filmmaker.
+Segilola Ogidan is a Nigerian actress.
 She is a graduate of Media Arts from Royal Holloway University of London, she also has a master's degree from University of Bristol where she majored in cinema studies.
 She is popularly known for playing "Ajike" in Netflix original film, A Naija Christmas.

 Segilola started acting professionally after her studies when she landed a role in Peter Pan at The Kings Head Theater, a stage play musical directed by Stephanie Sinclaire.
 Segilola appeared in RED TV's series, The Men's Club where she played the character "Tonye".
 Ogidan has also appeared in some other movies including the Netflix film released in 2022, Glamour Girls, Fault Lines, Payday, Tainted Canvas, Over The Bridge, and recently in 2024 The Man Died.